 When biking with your dog in a trailer, start out by taking smaller trips to allow your pooch to adjust to the new ride.
 The Schwinn Rascal Pet Trailer is a great option for biking with dogs on longer trips or for pups who need a little rest along the way.
 For dogs over 50lbs, the Schwinn Rascal PLUS Bike Trailer can support pets up to 100lbs.

-While every dog is different, a good benchmark to consider is that how they’ll behave in the trailer will most likely be similar to how they behave in a car.
+While every dog is different, a good benchmark to consider is how they behave in a car.
 If your dog is usually calm in cars or new vehicles, they’ll likely adjust more quickly to the trailer.
-If your dog is particularly active or nervous in cars, they’ll be even more active or nervous in the trailer, so be prepared for movement as you get used to biking with a dog in tow.
+If your dog is particularly active or nervous in cars, chances are they’ll be even more active or nervous in the trailer.
+Just be prepared for movement as you get used to biking with a dog in tow.